The IPO parade continues as Wish files, Bumble targets an eventual debut – TechCrunch

 Those are big numbers.
 Behind them, it appears, has been a history of quick revenue growth.
 According to Forbes, Wish generated $1.9 billion in 2019, double what it brought in the year before.
 Wish, the same article notes, takes a cut of purchases, so the number we’re discussing is not gross merchandise value, but net revenue.

-Given the global shift towards e-commerce in 2020, Wish could be enjoying another year of growth, easily pushing its annual revenue run rate into the $2 billion range. eBay has a price/sales ratio of around 4x, but with Wish growing much more quickly, it can likely surpass that figure.
+Given the global shift toward e-commerce in 2020, Wish could be enjoying another year of growth, easily pushing its annual revenue run rate into the $2 billion range.
+EBay has a price/sales ratio of around 4x, but with Wish growing much more quickly, it can likely surpass that figure.
 So, you can eyeball the math and see that Wish will likely be able to defend its final private valuation, provided that its losses aren’t too steep.